Henryka Krzywonos

 Henryka Krystyna Krzywonos-Strycharska was the former head of the Gdańsk transport workers.
 She is noted for playing a role in strikes and protests in 1980 Gdańsk.
-The authorities later beat her causing her to miscarry, as she had been pregnant at the time.
+The authorities later beat her, causing her to miscarry.
 Afterward she became involved in "family orphanages" and adopted 12 orphans with her third husband.
 She has been a deputy of the Sejm since 2015, serving in the VIII, IX and X terms.